What is Emotional Eating

 This is not your typical weight loss book.
-It addresses the root causes of why many people fail to lose weight or to be able to keep it off.
+It addresses the root causes of why many people can’t lose weight or to be able to keep it off.
 This is more a book about healing and transformation.
 What do meditation and yogic breath practices have to do with weight loss or food addiction?
 Simply, that the reason I struggled with weight loss, as do many other people, is there was a gnawing inner tension that creates what I call False Hunger Pains.
 It is often located in the area of the solar plexus, which is where where much of our emotional baggage is stored.
 I used food or substance to relieve that tension.

-Overcome Compulsive Overeating
+Overcome Compulsive, Emotional Overeating

 I didn’t know at the time that’s what I was doing, but it was.
 So then why you may also struggle with weight loss, is because there is an internal tension caused by unconscious emotions that you are trying to quell or medicate with food or substance.
 Relieve the tension and the emotional issues behind them and you will reduce or eliminate your compulsiveness around food.
 Understand?